collective/collective.developermanual/source/getstarted/installation.rst

 How to install Plone for testing or development
 ========================================================

-Plone development can be done on any modern desktop operating system.
+Plone can run  on any modern desktop or server operating system.
-The recommended Plone development method is to develop on your local computer and then push changes to the server as a Plone add-on.

-* You install Plone on the server for production.
+* You can install Plone on the server for production usage

-* You install Plone locally for the development.
+* You can install Plone locally on your own computer for the development and test drive
-* Then you push any required Plone customizations to the server using your own customization add-on.

-Please see :doc:`Creating your first theme / add-on </getstarted/index>`.

 Ubuntu / Debian
 ----------------------------------------------------